bibekanandadatta/LaTeX-Templates/dissertation-jhu/README.md

 # JHU Dissertation Template

 This is an unofficial Johns Hopkins dissertation template with recent updates by Bibekananda Datta.
-As of February 2024, the template follows the dissertation formatting requirements provided by the [Johns Hopkins University Sheridan Library] (https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/).
+As of February 2024, the template follows the dissertation formatting requirements provided by the [Johns Hopkins University Sheridan Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/).
 Be sure to check it before you proceed any further.

 ## History of the template